 READ MORE: The 'Ethiopia rising' narrative and the Oromo protests

-In the Amhara region, at least two people were killed in the ancient city of Gondar in clashes over the status of a disputed territory.
+Oromia is the second region to be hit by unrest in the past few days.
+In Amhara region, at least two people were killed in the ancient city of Gonder in clashes over the status of a disputed territory.

 The demonstrators accused the government of rights abuses and marginalisation of ethnic communities.

-The Oromo are Ethiopia's largest ethnic group, making up more than 30 percent of the population of about 100 million.
-The Amhara are the second biggest group.
+The Oromo are Ethiopia's largest ethnic group, constituting more than 30 percent of the population of 100 million.
+The Amhara are the second-largest group.

-In Addis Ababa "many people were beaten," said a witness who did not want to be identified.
+In the capital, Addis Ababa, which is located in Oromia, "many people were beaten," said a witness who did not want to be identified.